 Marvelous, marvelous!
 All sentient beings have the Tathāgata’s wisdom and virtue, but they fail to realize it because they cling to deluded thoughts and attachments.

-I wonder if the Buddha saw the world like the character “Neo” did in the movie The Matrix?
-Well, more on that later on.
+I wonder if the Buddha saw the world as the character “Neo” did in the movie The Matrix?
+Well, more on that later.

 Your Mind, the Lotus Flower

 Often you will see a picture or statue of the Buddha sitting atop a lotus flower throne.
 This is because the lotus flower is often used to dramatically illustrate enlightenment.

 Just like our mind, the lotus flower grows beneath the surface of the water, which is dark, murky, and muddy (much like our perception of the world and ourselves).
 But, through constant effort, it finally breaks the surface of the water and blossoms in the bright and beautiful world (which is unseen).